bwplotka/my/web/content/posts/golang-memory-monitoring.md

 ![in-use memory of Prometheus from the Go runtime's perspective during test](/images/blog/go-memory-monitoring/3.png)

-All those metrics are 1:1 fetched from [runtime.MemStats](https://golang.org/pkg/runtime/#MemStats)
+All those metrics are fetched without alterations from [runtime.MemStats](https://golang.org/pkg/runtime/#MemStats)

 NOTE: The in-use memory does NOT include `mmap` files and memory allocated by CGO.